KibosJ/Education-WIM-Servicing/README.md

 - Copies replacement user account pictures from *UserAccountPictures* to the WIM
 - Copies folders/files from *Root_Folders* to root of WIM
 - Commits the new image

+# Changes from Version 2

+- Removed 1809 .NET framework check, this script will install whatever version you have in the net35 folder
+- Options, when not running as defaults, you will be prompted for what you want to run
+- Putting the relevant files in the UserAccountPictures folder will replace the default user pictures

 # Registry edits